 After a short pause, the Max speaker connects to your chosen Wi-Fi network, and the Google Home app displays the following screen to indicate that the speaker connected successfully.

-17. You’re done!
-Your Google Home Max smart speaker is now connected to a different Wi-Fi network.
-Ask it the time or weather, and you’ll know the connection is good if the speaker responds with the correct answer.
+Finally, your Google Home Max smart speaker now links to a different Wi-Fi network.
+So, ask it the time or weather, and you’ll know the connection is good if the speaker responds with the correct answer.

-Changing the Wi-Fi network in this way, rather than doing a full factory default reset of the speaker, retains the speaker preferences you’ve previously established, such as turning on of accessibility sounds, street address where the speaker is located, and so on.
+Changing the Wi-Fi network in this way, rather than doing a full factory default reset of the speaker, retains the speaker preferences you’ve previously established.
+These include accessibility sounds settings, speaker street address, and so on.

 - How to Change WiFi Network on Google Home Mini Smart Speaker